jaeseung16/ToBeCited/README.md

   - Click an author to see the details.
 A user can
     - edit the last name, first name, middle name, suffix, and [ORCiD](https://en.wikipedia.org/wiki/ORCID).
     - add contact information for the author
+    - merge authors if they have the same last name and the same first letter of the first name

 ## Collections tab
   - Presents a list of collections